MetaButler/MetaButler/README.md

 - *Fill in sqlalchemy.url var (L#55) with the same value as SQLALCHEMY_DATABASE_URI from config.ini*
 - `pip3 install -U -r requirements.txt`
-- *The following step is important, it introduces a new column to blacklist table:*
+- *The following step is important, it introduces a new column to blacklist table:* run following command  inside docker  and change some value in config.ini file.
 - `alembic upgrade head`
 - *And finally* `python3 -m MetaButler`